aidanhorton/ecosia-darkmode-extensions/README.md

 	<li>Make the code more maintainable - separate styles from JS code.</lo>
 	<li>Contact Ecosia directly to see if any integration or partnership is possible.</li>
 </ul>

+## Contributions

+Contributions are welcome!
+If you find a bug please report it, and if you want any new features please add them to the issues list!